sandreas/m4b-tool/README.md

 ***Note*** If you use untagged audio files, you could provide a musicbrainz id to get the correct chapter names, see command [chapter](#chapter) for more info.

 ### Reference
-For all options, see `php dist/m4b-tool.phar merge --help`:
+For all options, see `m4b-tool merge --help`:

 ```
 Usage: